Haagen Skattum

-Haagen Skattum also served as mayor of Gjøvik from 1879 through 1884.
+Haagen Skattum also served as mayor of Gjøvik Municipality from 1879 through 1884.
 In July 1860, he married Ida Camilla Mæhlum (1838-1913).
 Together they had five sons: Haakon, Adolf, Ludvig, Ole and Sverre.
 Adolf served mayor of Gjøvik in the year 1909.
 Sverre was also a city councillor, and chair of the local savings bank.
 Sverre and Ludvig inherited H. Skattum together; Ludvig was also a major financial benefactor.